LucasDelfino92/morrowindsharp/readme.md

 Morrowind Sharp is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.

+### Is this guide compatible with Tamriel Rebuilt?

+Yes.
+That said, many of the mods featured in the guide are Vvardenfell-specific, meaning Tamriel Rebuilt will not benefit from them.

 ### Is this guide compatible with OpenMW?

 No. Many modern mods (though not all) rely on the Morrowind Script Extender (MWSE), which is incompatible with OpenMW.